 On a charcoal grill, two techniques are to sear or reverse-sear it with two heat zones.
 To sear, grill first on high heat then finish on indirect heat.
 This creates a more crispy outer edge.
 To reverse sear, cook on indirect heat first and then move to direct heat to sear-finish, which will lead to a more evenly distributed level of doneness across the surface area of the steak.

 With a gas grill, you can adjust the heat so that you don’t overcook, and also you can manually create different heat zones.
 Once you sear each side on the hot grates, you’ll want to slightly turn down the heat on that section of the grill so it doesn’t continue to cook on high heat.

 One of the most important parts of the grilling process is to make sure the steak is cooked to the proper doneness.
-The best way to make sure you’ve properly cooked your meat is by using a meat thermometer to gauge the internal temperature, as mentioned above.
+The best way to make sure you’ve properly cooked your meat is by using a meat thermometer to gauge the internal temperature.

-If you like a medium-rare steak, which is done at an internal temperature of 135°F, you should remove the steak when it is about five degrees cooler than the doneness temperature you are seeking and then let it rest.
+The key to getting your desired doneness is to remove the steak when it is about five degrees cooler than the recommended temperature.
+If you like a medium-rare steak, which is done at an internal temperature of 135°F, you should remove it at 130°F and let it rest.
 Be sure to review the USDA’s safe minimum internal temperatures chart for more information.

 For other doneness levels, check out our guide for the proper cooking temperatures for different kinds of meat for reference.

 Rest a Grilled Steak and Slice It the Right Way

 It’s important to know that beef will continue to cook for a bit after it is removed from a hot cooking surface.
 Following the direction above to remove a steak a few degrees before the desired doneness temperature, let your steak rest on a cutting board for between eight to ten minutes after removing it from the grill.
 This will allow it to also cook more evenly throughout.